Not one inch

-Not one inch was Israeli Prime Minister Menachem Begin's campaign pledge in 1977 to not return an inch of territory without a peace agreement, which has seen periodic use since then.
+Not one inch was Israeli Prime Minister Menachem Begin's campaign pledge in 1977 to not cede an inch of territory without a peace agreement, which has seen periodic use since then.

 Origin

 The phrase originated with Israeli Prime Minister Menachem Begin's campaign in 1977.
-The settlement movement embraced his campaign pledge not to return an inch of territory without a peace agreement.
+The settlement movement embraced his campaign pledge not to cede an inch of territory without a peace agreement.
 The Israeli youth group Betar produced a pin-back button with the slogan "Not One Inch".
 After Begin won office, he returned the Sinai Peninsula to Egypt in the Camp David Accords.

 Yitzhak Shamir became prime minister when Begin resigned, and continued the pledge with a different meaning: to not cede territory to any other governments as a part of any compromise.
 After losing the 1984 election, he formed a rotation government with Shimon Peres.
 The latter negotiated the Peres–Hussein London Agreement, which would have given much of the territory of the West Bank and Gaza Strip to Jordanian control.
 As part of the rotation deal, Shamir returned to the premiership in 1986, and rejected the agreement the next year.